 - Pasta can last 5+ years but is useless if you don’t have water and an emergency stove for cooking it.

-- Dehydrated foods don’t require cooking but will be useless if rodents or pests get at them…
+- Dehydrated foods don’t require cooking but will be useless if rodents or pests get at them

 Making an emergency food stockpile requires careful planning.
 You’ll need to consider things like:

-- Where you will keep your emergency foods
+- Where will you keep your emergency foods

-- How you will package them
+- How will you package them

 - Nutritional value

-- Ways to cook the foods without power
+- Ways to cook foods without power

-- Water required for cooking food…
+- Water required for cooking food

 Thanks.
 A well written article.
 I’ll be tweaking my storage of emergency food just a bit with this new information.